devAlq/stack-operations-efficiency-project/README.md

 This project aims to test your knowledge of time complexity and space complexity.

 ### Problem
-implement a stack data structure with efficient time and space complexity.
+Implement a stack data structure with efficient time and space complexity.

 ### Implementation

-Implement a stack data structure that supports the following operations:
+Implement a stack of characters that supports the following operations:
 - push(item): Add an item to the top of the stack.
 - pop(): Remove and return the item at the top of the stack.
 - peek(): Return the item at the top of the stack without removing it.